 ves-io-all-res.
 Click the

-Select vsite refbutton to apply the virtual site to the vK8s configuration.
+Select Vsite Refbutton at the bottom to apply the virtual site to the vK8s configuration.

-Save and Exitto complete creating the vK8s clusters in all RE sites.
+Save and Exitto start creating the vK8s clusters in all RE sites.

-Kubeconfigfor the created vK8s object and enter an expiration date to download its kubeconfig file.
+Kubeconfigfor it and enter an expiration date to download its kubeconfig file.